China–European Union relations: Trade in services

 Trade of services play an important role in all modern economies.
 A resilient tertiary service sector, as well as an increased availability of services, may boost economic growth and enhance industrial performance.
 In an increasingly localised world, services such as finance, insurance, transport, logistics and communications deliver key intermediate inputs and thereby provide crucial support to the rest of the economy.

 The European Union representing its 27 Member States and China are both members of the World Trade Organisation (WTO) and participate in the ongoing discussions about the Trade in Services Agreement (TiSA).
 The volume of trade in services of all participating countries corresponds to 70% of the world's total volume.
 TiSA is an important tool to increase the share of services trade by tackling the existing barriers.
 With TiSA new opportunities for service providers will be offered while fostering growth, jobs and prosperity at all participating Members.

 According to the latest statistical information from Eurostat, the EU trade in services balance with China in 2015 present a surplus of €10.3 billion due to a surge of exports (exports reached €36 billion while imports €25.7 billion).

-Smart and Secure Trade Lanes (SSTL) project

-The SSTL project was launched in 2006 as a pilot project between the European Union and China as the first Asian country.
-The participating EU member states at the time were the Netherlands and the United Kingdom.
-As from 2010 (when the second phase of the project was launched) other EU member states joined: Belgium, France, Germany, Italy, Poland and Spain.
-This project tests safety and security related recommendations of the World Customs Organisation Framework of Standards applied to containers, facilitating the "Customs-to-Customs" data exchange, risk management cooperation, mutual recognition of customs controls and trade partnership programmes.
-The 120 trade lanes involving 200 economic operators between 16 maritime ports will undoubtedly facilitate trade between China and EU participating countries as loading and unloading of containers will require less controls and intervention of Customs authorities.

-There have been some disputes, such as the dispute over textile imports into the EU (see below).
-China and the EU are increasingly seeking cooperation, for example China joined the Galileo project investing €230 million and has been buying Airbus planes in return for a construction plant to be built in China; in 2006 China placed an order for 150 planes during a visit by French President Jacques Chirac.
-Also, despite the arms embargo, a leaked US diplomatic cable suggested that in 2003 the EU sold China €400 million of "defence exports" and later, other military grade submarine and radar technology.